-The radiological safety program at Texas A&M University (TAMU) exists to protect employees, students, and visitors as well as the public and the environment from the harmful effects of exposure to ionizing and nonionizing radiations.
-The University is committed to meeting all applicable regulatory requirements imposed by the State of Texas and the United States government in keeping doses from licensed sources of radiation As Low As Reasonably Achievable (ALARA) - social, technological and economic factors taken into account.
+The radiological safety program at Texas A&M University exists to protect employees, students, and visitors as well as the public and the environment from the harmful effects of exposure to ionizing and nonionizing radiations.
+The University is committed to meeting all applicable regulatory requirements imposed by the State of Texas or the United States government and to keeping doses from licensed sources of radiation As Low As Reasonably Achievable (ALARA) - social, technological and economic factors taken into account.

-This Procedure Manual has been approved by the Texas A&M University Radiological Safety Committee (RSC) and the Texas Department of State Health Services (DSHS), Radiation Control Program, and is issued and maintained by Texas A&M University Environmental Health and Safety (EHS), Radiological Safety Staff (RSS, from this point forward RSS will be referred to as EHS-RSS).
+This Procedure Manual has been approved by the Texas A&M University Radiological Safety Committee (RSC) and Radiation Control, Texas Department of State Health Services (DSHS), and is issued and maintained by the Texas A&M University Environmental Health and Safety Department (EHSD).
 It is divided into three separate and independent parts:

-Part One: Procedure Manual for the Use of Radioactive MaterialsPart Two: Procedure Manual for the Use of Radiation Producing DevicesPart Three: Procedure Manual for the Use of Lasers
+Part One: Procedure Manual for the Use of Radioactive Materials

+Part Two: Procedure Manual for the Use of Radiation Producing Devices

+Part Three: Procedure Manual for the Use of Lasers

-Laboratory Procedure Manuals which contain radiation safety related procedures and guides for use by laboratory personnel are printed as separate manuals and are available from EHS-RSS upon request.
+Laboratory Procedure Manuals which contain radiation safety related procedures and guides for use by laboratory personnel are printed as separate manuals and are available from the EHSD upon request.

-The rules, responsibilities, and procedures which comprise Texas A&M University's radiological safety program also apply to those Texas A&M University System personnel and operations authorized in a license or by registration issued to Texas A&M University and administered by TAMU EHS-RSS.
+The rules, responsibilities, and procedures which comprise the Texas A&M University radiation safety program also apply to those Texas A&M University System personnel and operations authorized in a license or by registration issued to Texas A&M University and administered by the TAMU EHSD.